Panasonic G90 full review

 Noise

-The noise of the mechanical shutter is very discreet.
-This is easier to achieve with a small sensor such as a Micro 4/3 because the shutter has a shorter travel.
-However, as with all hybrids, it is possible to switch to an electronic shutter.
-In this case, the shutter is 100% silent.
-This shutter does, however, have some drawbacks, such as the rolling shutter and the banding effect.
-Banding is the appearance of regular black bands along the image when shooting in artificial light.
-It is more visible at certain exposure times.
-Rolling shutter is a distortion of the image when there is movement during shooting or in the video.
-It can be quite visible when following a moving subject or when shooting in 4K30p.
-It’s better to shoot in lower resolution and use a mechanical shutter for moving subjects or fast tracking.
-The camera has an automatic position, so it is up to the body to decide between shutter types depending on the scene.
+The mechanical shutter is very discreet.
+This is easier to achieve with a small sensor such as Micro 4/3 because the shutter has a shorter distance to travel.
+As with all mirrorless cameras, however, you can switch to an electronic shutter.
+In this case, the shutter is completely silent.
+This shutter does have a few drawbacks, though, including rolling shutter and banding.
+Banding is the appearance of regular dark bands across the image when shooting under artificial light.
+It is more visible at certain shutter speeds.
+Rolling shutter is image distortion that appears when there is movement during shooting or in video.
+It can be quite visible when following a moving subject or filming in 4K30p.
+For moving subjects or fast panning, it is better to shoot at a lower resolution and use the mechanical shutter.
+The camera also has an automatic setting, leaving the body to choose between shutter types depending on the scene.

-The table is distorted when the image is taken while the subject is still moving.
+The table is distorted when the image is captured while the subject is still moving.

-At 1/60th with the Olympus 75mm, the image is perfectly sharp hand-held, without stabilisation it would be closer to 1/200th.
+At 1/60th with the Olympus 75mm, the image is perfectly sharp handheld; without stabilization, it would be closer to 1/200th.
 1/30th or even 1/15th could have been considered.

-The camera isn’t the most responsive of recent models, but it’s fast enough to get you up and running quickly.
-It takes just one second to start up.
-Even in single-shot mode, you can take a series of photos very quickly.
-This means you don’t have to wait long before pressing the shutter button again.
-Navigating the menu is simple and intuitive.
-The touchscreen lets you browse like a smartphone.
+The camera is not the most responsive by recent standards, but it is fast enough to start shooting quickly.
+It takes about one second to power on.
+Even in single-shot mode, you can take several photos very quickly, so you do not have to wait long before pressing the shutter button again.
+Menu navigation is simple and intuitive, and the touchscreen lets you browse through settings almost like you would on a smartphone.

 Image quality

-The G90 has a 20MP Micro 4/3 sensor with no low-pass filter, which ensures that maximum detail is extracted from the lens.
-However, while some might consider this to be the same sensor as the G9, the results are not identical.
-Having already compared the G9 with the GX9, which also has a 20MP Micro 4/3 sensor, I found that the images were similar up to a certain ISO sensitivity, but that at a certain point the G9 stood out from its little brother.
-It seems that the G90 behaves in the same way as the GX9 and is therefore slightly inferior to the G9.
+The G90 has a 20MP Micro 4/3 sensor with no low-pass filter, which helps extract maximum detail from the lens.
+However, while some might consider it the same sensor as the G9, the results are not identical.
+Having already compared the G9 with the GX9, which also has a 20MP Micro 4/3 sensor, I found that the images looked similar up to a certain ISO sensitivity, but that the G9 started to pull ahead at higher values.
+The G90 seems to behave more like the GX9 and is therefore slightly below the G9.

-In terms of noise and loss of detail with increasing ISO, the sensor copes very well with the transition from ISO 100 to ISO 400, with an initial plateau at ISO 800.
-However, it is at ISO 1600 that noise becomes more difficult to manage, and even more so at ISO 3200, where the loss of detail becomes more pronounced.
-A critical threshold is reached at ISO 6400, where colour and fine detail are lost completely.
-ISO values of 12800 and 25600 are practically useless for maintaining good photo quality, with contrast plummeting and a very high level of grain and overly smooth contours.
-It’s at these values that the G9 still seems to hold its own, especially in terms of contrast, and it’s likely that the processor and components of its big brother are better able to handle the amplification of the signal.
+In terms of noise and loss of detail as ISO increases, the sensor handles the transition from ISO 100 to ISO 400 very well, with an initial plateau at ISO 800.
+At ISO 1600, however, noise becomes harder to manage, and even more so at ISO 3200, where the loss of detail becomes more noticeable.
+ISO 6400 is a critical threshold, where color and fine detail are largely lost.
+ISO 12800 and 25600 are practically unusable if you want to maintain good photo quality, with contrast dropping sharply, very high grain and overly smoothed contours.
+At these values, the G9 still seems to hold up better, especially in terms of contrast, and it is likely that the processor and components of its bigger brother handle signal amplification more effectively.

-The dynamic range is quite good at low ISOs, although obviously not at the level of larger sensors.
-It gradually decreases as the sensitivity is increased.
-The newer Micro 4/3s found in the GH6 and OM-1 Mark II perform better, but they don’t belong to the same generation and don’t cost the same.
-In conditions of high dynamic range, it is better to combine several exposures for HDR, which requires a strict method.
-Or to expose correctly, even if this means accepting shadows that are easier to hide.
-However, larger sensors do have limitations in this respect.
-They will simply require fewer shots for the HDR computation, or will be less likely to block out the shadows by right exposure.
+Dynamic range is quite good at low ISOs, although obviously not at the level of larger sensors.
+It gradually decreases as sensitivity increases.
+The newer Micro 4/3 sensors found in the GH6 and OM-1 Mark II perform better, but they are not from the same generation and do not cost the same.
+In high dynamic range situations, it is better to combine several exposures for HDR, which requires a careful method.
+Otherwise, you need to expose correctly, even if that means accepting shadows that are easier to hide.
+Larger sensors still have limits here too.
+They simply require fewer images for HDR processing, or are less likely to block up the shadows when exposing to the right.

-I would therefore advise you to stay below ISO 1600 with the body’s noise reduction algorithms and most software to make the most of the 20MP sensor.
-It is still possible to go up to ISO 3200 for conventional media such as 4K screens or A4 prints without cropping beforehand.
-If you use good denoising software, such as DxO’s DeepPrime or Topaz’s DeNoise processing, you can expect better results.
+I would therefore advise you to stay below ISO 1600 with the camera’s noise reduction algorithms and most software if you want to get the most out of the 20MP sensor.
+You can still go up to ISO 3200 for standard uses such as 4K screens or A4 prints, provided you do not crop too heavily beforehand.
+If you use good denoising software, such as DxO DeepPRIME or Topaz DeNoise processing, you can expect better results.
 You can push the ISO up to 6400 while maintaining more than decent quality.
-It’s true that these values seem low for APS-C, and even more so for the latest full-frame cameras.
-But there are two things to bear in mind:
+It is true that these values may seem low for APS-C, and even more so for the latest full-frame cameras.
+But there are two things to keep in mind:

-- The values quoted here correspond to my requirements, and it’s possible that you’ll get the same results at ISO 12800, even if you shoot at 20MP.
-But I assume that if you’re looking for a dedicated interchangeable lens camera, you want more than a smartphone or compact costing under €500,
+- The values quoted here are based on my own standards, and it is possible that you will be happy with the results at ISO 12800, even when shooting at 20MP.
+But I assume that if you are looking for a dedicated interchangeable-lens camera, you want more than what you would get from a smartphone or a compact camera costing under €500,

-- The results at ISO 3200 or even 6400 are better than what you’d get at the same values with more basic cameras like the Sony RX100 or a smartphone, as long as you learn to use your camera properly and don’t rely solely on the automatic functions.
+- The results at ISO 3200, or even ISO 6400, are better than what you would get at the same values with more basic cameras such as the Sony RX100 or a smartphone, as long as you learn to use your camera properly and do not rely only on automatic settings.

-Exposed correctly for the highlights (exposure on the right), the shadows are difficult to unblur, but you still get a nice dynamic range.
+Exposed correctly for the highlights (exposure to the right), the shadows are difficult to recover, but you still get a nice dynamic range.

 Conclusion

-That brings us to the end of our test of the Panasonic G90.
-To sum up, it’s a well-designed camera that performs very well for its price.
-It’s a versatile adventurer that does its job perfectly.
-For a few tens of euros more, however, you might wonder whether the Olympus OM-D E-M5 III might not be more interesting in some respects, since it is lighter and more compact, and has a phase AF system that avoids pumping, among other things.
-In another format, the Fujifilm X-T30 II and X-S10 are also available for almost the same price, the former with a similar design to the Olympus E-M5 III and the latter with similar ergonomics to the Panasonic, but with a larger APS-C sensor and a nice range of optics.
-However, they have other limitations, such as the lack of an all-weather body or, in the case of the X-T30 II, the lack of sensor stabilisation.
-Among the other brands, the new Nikon Z50 II and Canon R10 have other limitations, and their native lens range is still limited.
+That brings us to the end of our Panasonic G90 review.
+To sum up, it is a well-designed camera that performs very well for its price.
+It is a versatile adventurer that does its job very well.
+For a few dozen euros more, however, you might wonder whether the Olympus OM-D E-M5 III is not more interesting in some respects, as it is lighter and more compact and, among other things, has a phase-detection AF system that avoids pumping.
+In another format, the Fujifilm X-T30 II and X-S10 are also available at nearly the same price, the former with a design similar to the Olympus E-M5 III and the latter with ergonomics closer to the Panasonic, but with a larger APS-C sensor and a good lens lineup.
+However, they have other limitations, such as the lack of a weather-sealed body or, in the case of the X-T30 II, the lack of sensor stabilization.
+Among other brands, the newer Nikon Z50 II and Canon R10 have their own limitations, and their native lens ranges are still limited.

-We’re waiting for a new version from Panasonic, and we’re personally hoping for the arrival of phase AF to put an end to this AF pumping.
-In the meantime, this G90 will provide you with quality images in a body that’s pleasant to use, and with enough power for most applications.
+Panasonic has since released the G97, but it remains more of a refresh than a true generational leap, and it still does not bring the phase-detection autofocus we were hoping for to put an end to AF pumping.
+In the meantime, the G90 can still deliver quality images in a pleasant body, with enough power for most uses.
 If you want to go further, I invite you to read the review of the Panasonic 42.5mm f/1.7 OIS.

-As I keep saying, if you enjoyed this review, you can support our work on our blog by buying your camera on : B&H / Amazon.
-Of course, it won’t cost you any more and it will allow us to continue producing free content.
+As I keep saying, if you enjoyed this review, you can support our work on the blog by buying your camera through: B&H / Amazon.
+Of course, it will not cost you any more, and it helps us continue producing free content.

 We hope to see you soon,